Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Proof of statements in Sec.

 \section{Proof of statements in Sec.~\ref{sec:correctApplicationToQKD}}

 We begin by reproducing some fairly standard arguments (some of which have been discussed to some extent in Refs.~\cite{christandl_postselection_2009,beaudry_assumptions_2015}) to prove the starting claims in Sec.~\ref{sec:correctApplicationToQKD}, with small modifications in some cases to adapt them to this work.
-First, we verify the claim that a channel $\mathcal{F}$ which applies a uniformly random permutation and outputs the permutation choice in a classical register $\permreg$ indeed satisfies \cref{def:permInvariantMaps}.
+First, we verify the claim that if a channel $\mathcal{F}$ first applies a uniformly random permutation on its input registers, followed by some operations that do not depend on the choice of permutation, and outputs the permutation choice in a classical register $\permreg$, then $\mathcal{F}$ indeed satisfies \cref{def:permInvariantMaps}.
 To do so, observe that the action of such a channel can be written in the form

 for some channel $\mathcal{E}$.
 Then for any permutation $\pi$, if we define $G_\perm$ to be a channel that changes the value on $\permreg$ by replacing $\ketbra{\perm'}$ with $\ketbra{\perm' \circ \pi}$, we have the claimed property: